opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 }
 ```

-The interface would be `SdnControllerApi`for the an SDN controller plugin.
+The interface would be `SdnControllerApi`for an SDN controller plugin.

 The various methods of the API should be completed as appropriate, and will likely involve creating other classes that implement parts of the OSC SDK.